GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

 The BESSPIN Voting System project uses Git for revision control.
 Currently, we are using Galois's externally-accessible GitLab server for hosting and code review.
 The development workflow is as follows:

-1. Locally, pull the latest changes on the `master` branch of the upstream repo, hosted on GitHub.
+1. Locally, pull the latest changes on the `master` branch of the upstream repository.
 2. Check out a new topic branch based on the above changes.
 3. Commit changes to your local branch.
 4. For the sake of visibility, you may open a work-in-progress Pull Request from your branch to `master`.
 If you do, add the `wip` label.
-5. When you are ready to merge to `master`, make sure your branch has been pushed to the remote repository and open a Pull Request (if you haven't already).
+5. When you are ready to merge to `master`, make sure your branch has been pushed to the upstream repository and open a Pull Request (if you haven't already).
 Remove any `wip` label and add the `ready for review` label.
 6. Typically, at least one _other_ person must review any changes to the `master`